 Our NICET-certified technicians are trained to operate and install the latest risk mitigation technology including Edwards Signature Optica™ Detectors and Genesis™ LED Notification Devices.

 We focus on helping you create a comprehensive plan that combines occupant education and awareness with bleeding edge fire prevention technology.

-For more information about risk mitigation, or to schedule a free life safety and code compliance analysis in the Pacific Northwest, call our Oregon/SW Washington Office at (503) 641-2222, or our Washington State Office at (425) 947-1149, or contact us online.
+For more information about risk mitigation, or to schedule a free life safety and code compliance analysis in the Pacific Northwest, call our team at (503) 641-2222 or contact us online.